Illegal immigration to the United States

 The cost to immigrate illegally has also increased, encouraging longer stays to recoup the cost.citation needed Tens of thousands of illegal Mexican immigrants head each year in the direction of Mexico.citation needed While no statistics are kept on this reverse migration, researchers in both countries suggest that the numbers have declined as border controls have tightened.51

 In October 2008, Mexico agreed to deport Cubans using the country as an entry point to the US.
-Then-Cuban Foreign Minister Felipe Pérez Roque said the Cuban-Mexican agreement would lead to "the immense majority of Cubans being repatriated."52
+Then-Cuban Foreign Minister Felipe Pérez Roque said the Cuban-Mexican agreement would lead to "the immense majority of Cubans being repatriated".52

 Audits of employment records in 2009 at American Apparel, a prominent Los Angeles garment manufacturer, by the Immigration and Customs Enforcement agency (ICE) uncovered discrepancies in the documentation of about 25 percent of the company's workers.
 This technique of auditing employment records originated during the George W. Bush presidency and has been continued under President Obama.
-It may result in deportations should definite evidence of illegality be uncovered, but at American Apparel the audit resulted only in the termination of employees who could not resolve discrepancies.
+It may result in deportations should definite evidence of illegality being uncovered, but at American Apparel the audit resulted only in the termination of employees who could not resolve discrepancies.
 Most fired workers, some of whom had worked a decade at the plant, reported that they would seek other employment within the United States.
 This technique of enforcement is much less disruptive than mass raids at workplaces, but is not popular with employers who feel targeted and threatened.53

 US ICE, USBP, and CBP enforce the INA, and to some extent the United States military, local law enforcement and other local agencies, and private citizens and citizen groups guard the border.citation needed